 During October 2017, FEBE also underwent a re-accreditation visit by ECSA.
-The suite of undergraduate engineering technology programmes reviewed by ECSA included the Bachelor of Technology in Civil Engineering (Construction Management), the Bachelor of Technology in Civil Engineering), the Bachelor of Technology in Civil Engineering (Structural Engineering), the Bachelor of Technology in Civil Engineering), the Bachelor of Technology in Civil Engineering, and the National Diploma in Mechanical Engineering.
+The suite of undergraduate engineering technology programmes reviewed by ECSA included the Bachelor of Technology in Civil Engineering (Construction Management), the Bachelor of Technology in Civil Engineering (Transportation Engineering), the Bachelor of Technology in Civil Engineering), the Bachelor of Technology in Civil Engineering (Water Engineering), the Bachelor of Technology in Electrical Engineering, the Bachelor of Technology in Industrial Engineering, and the National Diploma in Mechanical Engineering.